kasulani/etracer/docs/usage.rst

     @etracer.analyze
     def my_function():
-        # If this function raises an exception, tracer will handle it
+        # If this function raises an exception, etracer will handle it
         x = 1 / 0

 3. Context Manager